Manohar Lal Sharma

-Manohar Lal Sharma is an Indian lawyer known for filing a number of frivolous public interest litigations.
+Manohar Lal Sharma is an Supreme Court advocate, popular among Indian lawyers and known for filing many public interest litigations in India.
+He has been characterized as a "serial petitioner," with many of his cases dismissed at preliminary stages.

 Career

 Starting with a public interest litigation in 1991 against provisions of the Places of Worship Act, 1991, Sharma has litigated a number of issues in Indian courts that have attracted media attention.

-He had filed a petition before the Supreme Court about the Indian coal allocation scam.
-He also defended the accused in the 2012 Delhi gang rape case.
-In 2007, as an independent advocate, he filed a public interest litigation petition in the Supreme Court in the case of Sant Muktabai Sahakari Sakhar Karkhana.